eflautt/ga-data-science/projects/final-projects/04-notebook-rough-draft/readme.md

 #### iPython Report Draft

 - **Breakdown:**
-  - A Jupyter Notebook with code, visualizations, and markdown
+  - An iPython Notebook with code, visualizations, and markdown
-  - The summary will effectively summarize your work from your exploratory data analysis.
+  - Brief summary that covers your exploratory data analysis.
-    - Be brief!
-And keep in mind that your audience may not be familiar with your work!
   - Source code that does not get in the way of your notebook deliverable.
-Move helper functions into a python module and include this module as part of your project deliverable.
-Consider it like an appendix piece, though unlike an appendix, it'll be necessary for your project to function.
+    - Move helper functions into a python module and include this module as part of your project deliverable.
+    - Consider it like an appendix piece (though unlike an appendix, it'll be necessary for your project to function!).
-  - Visualizations that showcase the relationship between your y and at least your two strongest variables as determined by some scoring measure (p values and coefficients, gini/entropy, for example)
+  - Visualizations that showcase the relationship between your Y and your two strongest variables (at least), as determined by some scoring measure (p values and coefficients, gini/entropy, etc).

 - **Submission:**
   - TBD by instructor.

 - **Bonus:**
-    - Many modeling approaches are all about fine-tuning the algorithm parameters and trying to find some value.
-Show how you optimized this value, and the cost/benefit of doing so.
+    - Many modeling approaches are all about fine-tuning the algorithm parameters and trying to find a specific value.
+Show how you optimized for this value, and the costs/benefits of doing so.

 ### TIMELINE